Best of Italy Christian

 Overnight flight to Italy.

-Day 2: Arrive Rome
+Day 2: Arrive Rome, Ostia Antica

-We begin our walking tour at the ancient Roman Forum, where our guide will divulge its secrets.
-We will visit the Arch of Titus which commemorated the sack of Jerusalem by Titus in AD 70.
-We will view the Mamertine Prison exterior, where tradition says the Apostle Paul was imprisoned.
-The Roman church would say that Peter was imprisoned here as well, but there is no imperial evidence that Peter was ever in Rome.
-Next, we visit the Coliseum, where thousands of people and animals perished during gladiatorial games.
-The Coliseum first opened in AD 80 and within 100 days of its opening, 5000 wild beasts perished here.
-The slaughter of both humans and animals continued for three more centuries.
-Historians believe the Coliseum could hold between 40,000 and 80,000 people depending on how close the seating was.
+We begin our tour at the ancient Roman Forum, where our guide will reveal the stories and secrets behind the heart of ancient Rome.
+Among the highlights is the Arch of Titus, commemorating the Roman sack of Jerusalem in AD 70.
+We will also view the exterior of the Mamertine Prison, traditionally believed to be where the Apostle Paul was held.
+While the Roman Church also attributes Peter’s imprisonment to this site, there is no historical or empirical evidence confirming Peter was ever in Rome.
+Next, we explore the Colosseum, an enduring symbol of imperial power.
+The Colosseum first opened in AD 80 and could hold between 40,000 and 80,000 spectators.
+Within the first 100 days of its opening 5,000 wild beasts were killed and the brutal contests continued for over three centuries.
 The floor has recently had a plank placed over the middle making it accessible for people to walk over the labyrinth of brick cells, ramps, and elevators used to transport animals and gladiators into the arena.
-Hear the stories of the games that have fascinated people for hundreds of years.
-We conclude our day at the ruins of Ostia Antica, which provides an excellent example of city life in classical times and the Ostian Gate, today called the Gate of St. Paul.
-(B)
+Hear the dramatic stories of the games that have captivated the world for centuries.
+Additional sites include the Arch of Constantine, the Circus Maximus, and the striking marble Victor Emmanuel II monument also known as “The Wedding Cake”.

-Day 4: Vatican Museums, St. Peter's, Scala Santa, Abbey of Three Fountains, St. Paul Outside the Wall
+Day 4: Vatican Museums, St. Peter's, Abbey of Three Fountains, Catacombs

 Day 5: Frescoes, Assisi, Florence